 Maintain Soil Conditions

-Arborists also use their knowledge of tree anatomy and biology to identify and treat tree diseases.
-In this aspect of the role, the arborist identifies symptoms such as blights and fungal infections and determines whether a particular tree can be saved.
-If the infection appears to be limited to a single tree, the arborist may remove it and treat the soil while also examining surrounding trees for indicators of disease.
+The identification and treatment of tree diseases is another area in which arborists put their knowledge of tree anatomy and biology to use.
+When it comes to this component of the job, an arborist is responsible for recognising signs such as blights and fungal infections and deciding whether or not a specific tree may be salvaged.
+If the infection appears to be contained to a single tree, the arborist may decide to cut down the tree and treat the soil while simultaneously inspecting the other trees in the area for signs of disease.

 Why Should You Prune Your Trees?